 Beginning on January 3, 2021, after the COVID-19 period is scheduled to end,

-- Employees will no longer be deemed to be on Infectious Disease Emergency Leave, regardless of whether they have returned to active work,
+- Employees will no longer be deemed to be on Infectious Disease Emergency Leave in Ontario, regardless of whether they have returned to active work,

 - The ESA‘s regular rules and timelines for a temporary layoff resume.
 This means that an employee’s temporary layoff clock under to the ESA re-sets on January 3, 2021, and